Did you know it’s 5-25X more expensive to get a new client than it is to keep an existing one?

 As we discussed a little earlier, it’s a lot about how you approach your customer.

 Are they in a good mood?
-Are they happy with your lawn care services?
+Are they happy with your cleaning services?
 Has your team been doing a good job lately?

 As you get to know your customers, you’ll be able to gauge this more easily.